kaomoneus/cppl/README.md

 * Class `B`  somehow refers to `A`.
 * While class `A` in its definition parts also refers to class `B`.

-This is a circular dependency.
+If you'll use regular `#import` directive, then you'll get a circular dependency.

 _**MyPackage/UnitB.cppl**_